The Ultimate ABSD Tech Stack

 The sales engagement tool landscape is perhaps the most dense and difficult to navigate.
 Also, it is the most important in the world of an SDR as these tools are designed to optimize prospect engagement.

 Account-Based Sales Development is designed to maximize personalized engagement by leveraging multiple communication channels.
 Email, Phone, Voicemail, Social (LinkedIn, Twitter, Instagram, etc.), chat, direct mail, and video.
-Instead of bombarding your prospect with these channels at once, you can create a sequence over a two week to thirty-day span.
+Instead of bombarding your prospect with these channels at once, you can create a sequence over a two week to four week span.

 An inside sales rep accidentally calling into someone else’s account is not only frustrating, but it damages the buying experience.
 Whether you want to match leads to existing accounts, merge duplicates or notify reps when new leads are assigned to them, using a demand orchestration tool will help eliminate mundane and time-consuming tasks.